What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 This is especially true if the dog continues to experience severe pain and the symptoms, like weakness in the limbs, progress.

-Will My Dog Fully Recover with Conservative Treatment?
+Will My Dachshund Fully Recover with Conservative Treatment?

-Whether your dog fully recovers from an IVDD-related back injury through conservative treatment alone (ie. only using non-surgical methods) depends on your particular dog and how strictly you adhere to the protocol.
+Whether your Dachshund fully recovers from an IVDD-related back injury through conservative treatment alone (ie. only using non-surgical methods) depends on the grade of spinal injury and how strictly you adhere to the “crate rest protocol.

-Genetics plays a very significant factor in your dog’s recovery.
+Degree of spinal degradation, influenced primarily by genetics, is also a very significant factor in your Dachshund’s recovery.

-Some dogs have severe disk generation that causes the disk condition to get worse or for other disks in the spine to rupture after the first assessment was done.
+Some dogs have severe disk generation which can cause the disk condition to get worse during a crate rest period, despite the best adherence to the conservative treatment protocols.

 Officially, it has been reported that the recovery prognosis for dogs at grade 1 or 2, opting for non-surgical (conservative) treatment, is 95% to 100% (source).